Certseeds/CS305_2019F_Remake/lab02/lab02_report.md

 other jumps do not show in there.

-In conclusion, it seems that the algorithm of tracert count time is just get the integer part of double packets’ times’ distance unless it’s to short to another integer.
+In conclusion, it seems that the algorithm of tracert count time is just get the integer part of double packets" times" distance unless it's to short to another integer.

 <style type="text/css">
 div{